1. Is Mexico Safe?

-- Use common sense and situational awareness everywhere you go–stateside and in Mexico.

-- Limit night driving, know where you are going, map out your travels

-- Do not be flamboyant, rude, pompous, loud or inebriated in public (or ideally anywhere)

-- Learn/speak the language and be respectful in your communications

-- Learn about the culture and customs of the country you are lucky enough to be a welcomed guest in and to call home.

-- Be of service, volunteer, give back

-I too see the alarming posts on Facebook and various media outlets and while I don’t have my head in the sand, I also limit my exposure to the news while staying as informed as prudent and necessary.
-Balance, Common Sense, Situational Awareness–guiding lights in a big, beautiful, complex world.

-The following has been making its rounds on the internet and beautifully summarizes my thoughts and first-hand experience on this issue of “Safety in Mexico”.

-Gringo: Hi, where are you from?
+1. Is Mexico Safe? > > - Use common sense and situational awareness everywhere you go–stateside and in Mexico. > - Limit night driving, know where you are going, map out your travels > - Do not be flamboyant, rude, pompous, loud or inebriated in public (or ideally anywhere) > - Learn/speak the language and be respectful in your communications > - Learn about the culture and customs of the country you are lucky enough to be a welcomed guest in and appreciate and > respect them. > - Be of service, volunteer, give back > > I too see the alarming posts on Facebook and various media outlets and while I don’t have my head in the sand, I also > limit my exposure to the news while staying as informed as prudent and necessary.
+Balance, Common Sense, Situational > Awareness–guiding lights in a big, beautiful, complex world. > > The following has been making its rounds on the internet and beautifully summarizes an answer this million dollar > question of “Safety in Mexico”. > > Gringo: Hi, where are you from?